Monthly Cash Flow Forecast Model

 Image Source: CFI’s FP&A Monthly Cash Flow Course.

 1. Key cash flow drivers should be modeled explicitly.

 In our example, a retail store business should start with the number of stores it plans to operate each month, then build up from there, based on the number of square feet and sales per square foot.
 This will help the business to compute its revenue.

 2. Inputs should only need to be input once.

 It is important to group all inputs in the assumptions section so users can easily find, add, and modify them.

 This helps users of the model to quickly understand and update the model when they first jump into it.

 4. All model inputs should be of the same color.

-Using identical color for inputs allows users to easily distinguish between inputs and other calculated outputs.
-Most financial models use blue font or yellow shading for inputs, and black font for formulas.
+Using identical colors for inputs allows users to easily distinguish between inputs and other calculated outputs.
+Most financial models use a blue font or yellow shading for inputs, and black font for formulas.